-The instructor chooses a situation that is unfamiliar to the student so that they must discover the single predetermined response by using their logic and reasoning ability.
+The instructor chooses a situation unfamiliar to the student, so they must discover the single predetermined response using their logic and reasoning ability.

 H – Divergent Discovery

-The instructor selects an unfamiliar situation, and then the student will produce multiple solutions to the problem.
-The instructor does not look for any single solution but encourages the production of numerous solutions.
+The instructor selects an unfamiliar situation, and the student will produce multiple solutions to the problem.
+The instructor does not look for any single solution but encourages the production of numerous explanations.

 I – Learner Designed

-The instructor selects and area for the student to investigate.
+The instructor selects an area for the student to investigate.
 The student then designs their plan to examine and find solutions to the problem and will grade their performance.

 J – Learner Initiated

-The student will design their own learning experience and decide on the problems and solutions they will investigate.
-The instructor’s role becomes a facilitator to ask questions of the student on the decisions they made.
+The students will design their learning experience and decide on the problems and solutions they will investigate.
+The instructor’s role becomes a facilitator, asking the students questions about their decisions.

 K – Self Teaching